wvanderwey/ROP/About.md

 Those are the categories of the genomic profile:

 * read mapped to multiple locations on the reference genome is categorized as a multi-mapped read
-* read fully contained within the CDS, intron, UTR3, or UTR5 boundaries of a least one transcript is classified as a CDS, intronic, UTR3, or UTR5, respectively.
+* read fully contained within the CDS, intron, UTR3, or UTR5 boundaries of a least one transcript is classified as a CDS, intronic, UTR3, or UTR5, respectively
-* read simultaneously overlapping UTR3 and UTR5 regions is classified as a UTR read.
+* read simultaneously overlapping UTR3 and UTR5 regions is classified as a UTR read
-* read spanning exon-exon boundary is defined as a junction read.
+* read spanning exon-exon boundary is defined as a junction read
 * read mapped outside of gene boundaries and within a proximity of 1Kb is defined as a (proximal) inter-genic read
 * read mapped outside of gene boundaries and beyond the proximity of 1Kb is defined as a deep inter-genic read
 * read mapped to mitochondrial DNA is classified as a mitochondrial read
-* read which has a pair which two ends are mapped to different chromosomes is classified as a fusion read
+* reads from a pair mapped to different chromosomes are classified as a fusion reads